prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 There are two ways to handle this:

-1. A change to the prometheus kubernetes discovery service to add the required label to all targets.
+1. A change to the Prometheus kubernetes discovery service to add the required label to all targets.
 2. The operator could do this discovery and add a relabel rule based on the node name.